Want to learn a few Irish dances that anyone can do? You’re in the right place: Let’s céilí!

 Finish your dance-around facing the opposite direction as you started (back-to-back with the original couple), so that you’re now facing a new couple.

-We’re going to give this one a go, as it’s always been my favourite.
-It’s a little more involved, but I think we can do it!
+I decided we’d give this one a go, as it’s always been my favourite.
+It’s a little more involved, but I think you can do it!

 This is a dance in a group of 8 with 4 couples.
 Start with all 8 people standing in a circle and holding hands (with each person standing next to their partner).